aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 </p>
 </details>
-We can see that we are going to have telegraf use the [gnmi input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/gnmi) which will simply connect to the two cEOS nodes and start to stream their interface counters and BGP statistics.
+We can see that we are going to have Telegraf use the [gnmi input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/gnmi) which will simply connect to the two cEOS nodes and start to stream their interface counters and BGP statistics.
 On the outputs portion we can see that we are going to take this gNMI data and send it to the